ninagroop/ninagroop/content/home/index.md

   unfailing as ocean waves.
 featuredimage: shifaaz-shamoon-okvxy9tg3ky-unsplash.jpg
 ---
-## You always have the power to write a new future.
+## You have the power to write a new future.

 ![](homepage.jpg "#position=relative;float=right;width=50%;margin=0 0 20px 20px;")